lmalms/sequence-learners/ashrae/README.md

 # ASHRAE III

-More detailed write up:

-## Introduction
-- ASHRAE competition
-- Dataset, goal
-- Evaluation metric, some of the properties of this metric.

-## Data, feature engineering, outliers

-## Modelling

-## Results, error analysis

-## Learnings

-## Resources

 ## Overview

 This directory contains the code and notebooks for the ASHRAE III project.
 All code was run in Jupyter notebooks on Kaggle.
 The most important notebooks are: